DUNE-DAQ/minidaqapp/docs/ConfigurationsForCasualUsers.md

 `python -m minidaqapp.nanorc.mdapp_multiru_gen -d ./frames.bin -o . --host-df 127.0.0.1 --host-ru 127.0.0.2 --host-trigger 127.0.0.3 --host-hsi 127.0.0.4  mdapp_fake`

-the default for all the host options will be `localhost`
+the default for all the host options will be `localhost`.

+8) If you wish to use a grafana dashboard to visualise operational monitoring data, you can do so by starting a [pocket](https://github.com/DUNE-DAQ/pocket) instance.
+In that case, you can use the options `--opmon-impl pocket` and `--pocket-url <host name>` for the configuration generation.
+You may also collect ERS messages and visualise them in grafana, by adding the option `--ers-impl pocket`.

-8) Running _nanorc_ can be done in interactively or in batch mode, for the later you can specify a sequence of commands to drive MiniDAQ app, for example run :
+9) Running _nanorc_ can be done in interactively or in batch mode, for the later you can specify a sequence of commands to drive MiniDAQ app, for example run :

  `nanorc mdapp_fake boot init conf start 102 wait 2 resume wait 60 pause wait 2 stop scrap terminate`